Canon 100D vs Leica M10

 Body comparison: Canon 100D vs Leica M10

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Leica M10.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is somewhat larger (4 percent) than the Canon 100D.
 Moreover, the M10 is substantially heavier (62 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the M10 are weather-sealed.